novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-78.md

 “Me too.
 But are you asking because you want to send it to **AltaVista** sooner?”

 Oh Min-woo, who is quite perceptive despite his arrogance, immediately read Lee Hyun-woo’s inner thoughts.

-‘Yes, that’s right.
-Others may not know, but you need to go.’

-With this thought, Lee Hyun-woo nodded and answered.

 “That’s right.
 Since things have come to this, I want to finish the work quickly and send the research and development team members to **AltaVista** in sequence.”